openvinotoolkit/open_model_zoo/tools/accuracy_checker/accuracy_checker/annotation_converters/README.md

   * `images_suffix` - suffix for image file names (Optional, default `_leftImg8bit`).
   * `use_full_label_map` - allows to use full label map with 33 classes instead train label map with 18 classes (Optional, default `False`).
   * `dataset_meta_file` - path path to json file with dataset meta (e.g. label_map, color_encoding).Optional, more details in [Customizing dataset meta](#customizing-dataset-meta) section.
+* `mapillary_20` - converts Mapillary dataset contained 20 classes to `SegmentationAnnotation`.
+  * `data_dir` - path to dataset root folder.
+Relative paths to images and masks directory determine as `imgs` and `masks` respectively.
+In way when images and masks are located in non default directories, you can use parameters described below.
+  * `images_dir` - path to images folder.
+  * `mask_dir` - path to ground truth mask folder.
 * `vgg_face` - converts VGG Face 2 dataset for facial landmarks regression task to `FacialLandmarksAnnotation`.
   * `landmarks_csv_file` - path to csv file with coordinates of landmarks points.
   * `bbox_csv_file` - path to cvs file which contains bounding box coordinates for faces (optional parameter).